Israeli tanks pound Gaza ahead of possible ground incursion

 The rockets have brought life in parts of southern Israel to a standstill, and several barrages have targeted the seaside metropolis of Tel Aviv, some 70 kilometers (45 miles) away from Gaza.

-Gaza’s Health Ministry said the death toll has climbed to 109 Palestinians, including 28 children and 15 women, with 621 people wounded.
+The Gaza Health Ministry says the death toll has risen to 119 killed, including 31 children and 19 women, with 830 wounded.
 The Hamas and Islamic Jihad militant groups have confirmed 20 deaths in their ranks, though Israel says that number is much higher.
 Seven people have been killed in Israel, including a 6-year-old boy and a soldier.

 Prime Minister Benjamin Netanyahu vowed to continue the operation, saying in a video statement that Israel would “extract a very heavy price from Hamas.”